Not sure if 12-Step is what you're looking for?

-The 5 PM Meeting is a daily 12-Step Recovery meeting that recognizes any and all fellowships, embracing individuals in recovery from all addictions/additive processes.
-It is open to all Canyon Ranch® guests who are in recovery, have friends or family in recovery, or are simply curious about the program.
+The 5 PM Meeting is a daily 12-Step Recovery meeting that welcomes all fellowships, embracing individuals in recovery from all addictions and processes.
+It is open to all Canyon Ranch guests who are in recovery, have friends or family in recovery, or are simply curious about the program.

-The meeting is held on-site at both the Tucson and Lenox Canyon Ranch locations.
-The rooms are comfortable and welcoming and the meetings are moderated by members of the local 12-step community.
-Both spaces are private and secure, without any visibility from the outside in order to honor the discretion and confidentiality of all attending.
+The meeting is held on-site at both the Tucson and Lenox Canyon Ranch locations and on Zoom for previous guests.
+The meeting rooms are comfortable and welcoming and members of the local 12-step community moderate the meetings.
+Both spaces are private and secure, without any outside visibility to honor the discretion and confidentiality of all attending.

 A fun fact about the history of the program